 Jesus was walking purposefully toward certain death.
 He knew that his week would end in unimaginable horror for him.
 But he wasn't walking alone.
 His inner circle was there, walking along beside him.
 His leadership group was also there with him, even the one who would betray him in a few days.
 His larger group of disciples were there too.
 Some had walked for days, weeks, months and years with him.
 But many had joined late in the journey.
 None of them had any idea what was coming, except for Jesus.

 I can relate to this part of Jesus' week very easily.
 I too, am walking down a road that I don't want to travel.
-I too may be facing death, though not this week.
+I too am facing death, though not this week.
 Hopefully.
 And I too have a large, growing group of people walking the road with me.

 We may be family.
 We may have been close friends for many years.
 We may have only known each other for a short time, or since I was diagnosed with cancer.
 Or we may not know each other at all.
 But whoever you are, I am more grateful for your presence here than I can put into words.